Undergraduate student leave of absence policy

 - A student who was admitted as a new first semester freshman or transfer student but did not attend will not be eligible for a leave of absence.
 Instead, he or she should contact the Office of Admissions and Records.

 - A student who was readmitted but did not attend will not be eligible for a leave of absence.
 Instead, he or she should contact the Office of Admissions and Records.

 - A student who is participating in a University-sanctioned study abroad program need not apply for a leave of absence; however, a student who is participating in a study abroad program that is not sanctioned by the University should take advantage of the LOA leave of absence program, if eligible.

-    - Be in academic good standing, on probation, or on continuing probation with his or her college.
+- Be in academic good standing, on academic distress, or on continuing academic distress with his or her college.

 - Have no hold (e.g., disciplinary, financial, testing, etc.) which would restrict registration.
 Students with financial holds may be given consideration for a leave of absence if authorized by the Cashier's Office.

 - Have submitted any outstanding high school and/or transfer transcripts, if prior admission and/or continued enrollment was contingent upon receipt of those transcripts.

 - Review the policy and complete the leave of absence request form.
 The policy is described above, and the form is available at the Office of Admissions and Records.
 Return the form to the Office of Admissions and Records, unless requesting an extension beyond two consecutive semesters of a previously approved leave, in which case the form should be returned to your college advising office.